Confidence Intervals for Projections of Partially Identified Parameters: Verification of Assumptions for the Canonical Partial Identification Examples

-In this section we verify: (i) Assumption \ref{as:Lipschitz_m_over_sigma} which is the crucial condition in Theorem \ref{cor:eam_conv}, and (ii) Assumption \ref{as:correlation}-\ref{as:correlation_pair}, for the canonical examples in the moment (in)equalities literature: \begin{enumerate} \item \textbf{Mean with interval data (of which missing data is a special case)}.
+In this section we verify: (i) Assumption \ref{as:Lipschitz_m_over_sigma} which is the crucial condition in Theorem \ref{cor:eam_conv}, and (ii) Assumption \ref{as:correlation}-\ref{as:correlation_pair}, for the canonical examples in the partial identification literature: \begin{enumerate} \item \textbf{Mean with interval data (of which missing data is a special case)}.
 Here we assume that $W_0,W_1$ are two observable random variables such that $P(W_0\le W_1)=1$.
 The identified set is defined as

 \item \textbf{Linear regression with interval outcome data and discrete regressors.} Here the modeling assumption is that $W=Z^\prime \theta +u$, where $Z=[Z_1;\dots;Z_d]$ is a $d\times 1$ random vector with $Z_1=1$.
 We assume that $Z$ has $k$ points of support denoted $z^1,\dots,z^k \in \R^d$ with $\max_{r=1,\dots,k}\Vert z^r \Vert<M<\infty$.
 The researcher observes $\{W_0,W_1,Z\}$ with $P(W_0\le W \le W_1|Z=z^r)=1,r=1,\dots,k$.
 The identified set is